en_USEnglish

 Language content differentiation

-Canonical URLs help manage multi-language content by specifying the language versions of a page, making them easier to index and present correctly to different target audiences.
+Canonical URLs help manage multilingual content by specifying language versions of a page, making it easier to index and present them correctly to different target audiences.

 Strategies for managing content versions